qbwc/qbwc/README.md

 You can optionally provide requests directly to QBWC.add_job.
 If provided, these requests can return a single qbxml request, or an array of qbxml requests.

 The worker requests method overrides requests passed to add_job; if the worker requests method returns a non-nil value, then this value will be used to create the request (and the requests passed to add_job will be ignored).

+### Data passed to add_job ###

+You can optionally provide arbitrary data directly to QBWC.add_job.
+If provided, this data will be passed to handle_response.

 ### Check versions ###